dannymagnus/CI_MS2_Space-Trek/README.md

 - An about page where the user can interact to trigger dynamic information about planets in the solar system
 - Embedded iframe with iteractivity about the solar system.
 - For mobile devices - selectable planets on home page with summary information.
-- A fully interactive quiz page
+- A fully interactive quiz page.
 -
 - Favicon icon to help users identify the site.